Dr. Fabiana Magrinelli Dahmer

 Flutist and Music Educator

-Dr. Magrinelli is the Adjunct Flute Instructor at the University of Mobile and an Educator Instructor for the Mobile Symphony Orchestra Education Program.
-She also currently serves as the Adjunct Flute Professor at The University Southern Mississippi
+Dr. Magrinelli is currently serving as the Adjunct Flute Instructor at the University of Mobile.
+She has previously held the position of Adjunct Flute Professor at The University of Southern Mississippi and worked as an Education Instructor for Mobile Symphony Orchestra Education Program.

-She maintains a private flute studio in Hattiesburg, MS, and works as freelance for orchestras and other ensembles in the South.
+Additionally, Dr. Magrinelli runs a thriving private flute studio in Hattiesburg, MS, and Mobile, AL, and frequently performs with various orchestras and ensembles across the South.

-She is also a certified music teacher (K-12) by the Mississippi Department of Education.
+She also holds a K-12 Teacher License in music from the Mississippi Department of Education.

 A Bit About Me